MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * With the in-meeting app experience, you can engage meeting participants during the meeting and enhance the meeting experience for all the attendees.
 Attendees must not be taken outside the Teams meeting for completing core user workflows of your app.

-* Your app must offer value beyond providing custom Together Mode scenes in Teams.
+* Your app must offer value beyond providing custom Together Mode scenes in Teams. [*Mandatory Fix*]

 * Shared meeting stage feature can only be launched through the Teams desktop app.
-However, the shared meeting stage consumption experience must be usable and not broken when viewed on mobile devices.
+However, the shared meeting stage consumption experience must be usable and not broken when viewed on mobile devices. [*Mandatory Fix*]

 > [!TIP]
 > You must declare `groupChat` as a scope under `configurableTabs` and `meetingDetailsTab`, `meetingChatTab`, and `meetingSidePanel` as a context property in the manifest to enable your app for meetings on Teams mobile.